 To analyze, monitor, and optimize advertising measures, we process personal data in a data warehouse that is separate from the production systems.
 The information is pseudonymized there and used for specific questions, for group profiling, and for creating engagement and propensity scores.

-The analysis and internal provision of the pseudonymized data is carried out to safeguard our legitimate business interests (Article 6(1)(f) GDPR).
+If we have obtained consent for the collection of the data, any further processing is also carried out on this basis (Art.
+6(1)(a) GDPR).
+Otherwise, the analysis and internal provision of the pseudonymised data are carried out to safeguard our legitimate corporate interests (Art.
+6(1)(f) GDPR).
 In order to make economically sound decisions and remain competitive, we need to understand our customers’ requirements, identify changes, and be able to respond to them.

 The duration of pseudonymized storage in the data warehouse is based on the retention periods in our other systems (e.g., newsletter database, event database).
 When the data can be deleted there, it can no longer be accessed via the data warehouse.